 Distributors often hold contracts with manufacturer and supplier partners stipulating they can’t carry or promote rival products.
 They work closely with suppliers to promote these products to customers, effectively serving as an extension of the suppliers themselves.
 They sell to both wholesalers and directly to retailers in the supply chain.

 Wholesalers buy from suppliers, manufacturers, and distributors.
 They have more freedom regarding what products they can carry and what they can promote.
-But because both wholesalers and distributors occupy “middleman” positions in the greater supply chain, they share similar concerns surrounding supply chain optimization.
+But because both wholesalers and distributors occupy “middleman” positions in the greater supply chain, they share some similar concerns surrounding supply chain optimization.

 Types of wholesalers

-Much like the customers they serve, wholesalers come in all shapes and sizes — with every vertical experiencing unique issues.
+Much like the customers they serve, wholesalers come in all shapes and sizes, with every vertical experiencing unique issues.

 Some of the largest wholesale verticals include: